manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

     ![Typical Configuration](images/dbca21c-typical-002-typmode.png)

 	> You cannot create multiple Oracle Databases with the same Global database name.
-If an Oracle Database with the specified name already exists, enter a different name.
+If an Oracle Database with the specified name already exists, enter a different name, for example, *orcl3.us.oracle.com*.

 	The password created in this window is associated with admin user accounts, namely SYS, SYSTEM, and PDBADMIN.
 After you create Oracle Database, enter the admin username and use this password to connect to the database.